 - A few various contracts

 Overall, it is really not a lot.
 It will depend on you and how much you think you may need the original.
 Maybe you will not need to save any of them.

 Of course, even if you save the original document, do not forget to scan it too.
 This way you have a copy and you can easily access too.

 There you have it!
-I am now paperless and I advice you to do the same before you accumulate too many documents.
+I am paperless and I advise you to do the same before you accumulate too many documents.
 Using CamScanner on your phone and storing your documents on the cloud is very practical.
 It is easy to do and has many advantages.
 If you want to save some room in your home, it is a good starting way.

 How about you?
 Are you paperless already?